MassTransit/MassTransit/docs/advanced/topology/message.md

 });
 ```

-It's also possible to create a message-specific entity name formatter, by implmenting `IMessageEntityNameFormatter<T>` and specifying it during configuration.
+It's also possible to create a message-specific entity name formatter, by implementing `IMessageEntityNameFormatter<T>` and specifying it during configuration.

 ```csharp
 class FancyNameFormatter<T> :